TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-MUX/README.md

 Create New Book `/book`

-I hope instructions are good to setup this project in your local, Enjoy Coding :+1:
+I hope instructions are good to set up this project in your local, Enjoy Coding :+1: